maleghast/birthdayman-sqlite/README.md

 [Here's a link to Dan's video](https://youtu.be/_-G9EKaAyuI) - The video is Dan coding and getting pair assistance from the excellent [borkdude](https://github.com/borkdude), creator of Babashka and NBB amongst other awesome stuff from the Clojure Ecosystem.

+## Usage - Installation

+If you just want to play around with this for yourself the simplest way to do that is to clone the repo, and then follow these steps:

+1. cp birthdays.db.template birthdays.db
+2. npm install nbb -g
+3. npm install

+(You will need a current version of NodeJS to satisfy the dependency needs of NBB)

+At some point in the near future I will be packaging the app up for NPM.
+When this is done I will add instructions to simply install with npx.

+## Usage - Running the app

+Simply run the following in the root of the project to add a Birthday that you want to remember:

+nbb app.cljs

+If you want to see a list of Birthdays in the database on today’s date, use:

+nbb app.cljs list

+If you want to find the Birthdays that are stored on a specific date, use:

+nbb app.cljs search [day] [month] (e.g. nbb app.cljs 4 July)

+If you want to update the gift idea for a stored Birthday, use:

+nbb app.cljs update